Normal DHEA Levels for Women, Based on Age

 How much DHEA our bodies have changes naturally with age.
 DHEA levels are low at birth, and rise slowly toward puberty.
 Then, they rise rapidly to peak at around ages 20-24.
 From this peak, DHEA levels decline at a rate of about 2-3% a year.
 Men and women experience the decline of DHEA levels differently: In men, the speed of decline slows down as they age.
 Women, in contrast, experience a steep initial decline, followed by a plateau.
 Regardless, women start seeing a steeper decline of DHEA in their mid- to late-30s.

-In parallel with the steeper decline in serum DHEA levels, many women in their mid- to late-30s start experiencing a decline in reproductive and sexual health.
-This may lead you to think that the decline in DHEA itself is to blame for things like egg quality issues or lower sex drive after age 35 or so, but not so fast: What matters isn’t how much DHEA is circulating in the blood.
+The fact that DHEA starts its steep decline in our mid- 30s may lead you to think that the decline in DHEA itself is the cause of the drop in fertility rates among women in this age range, but not so fast: Doctors think what matters isn’t necessarily how much DHEA is circulating in the blood.
 Rather, it’s how much testosterone is present.

 Normal testosterone levels by age

 What is a normal testosterone level, then?
 The answer is surprisingly complicated.
-First, what’s considered a normal testosterone level for women changes with age – and this normal testosterone level follows a similar curve to that of DHEA.
-Furthermore, each laboratory has its own “reference range” for blood test results, including testosterone, because different analytical tools and technologies labs use can make a significant difference in how much is detected in the blood.
+First, what’s considered a normal testosterone level for women changes with age, following a similar curve to the normal DHEA levels by age.
+Furthermore, each laboratory has its own “reference range” for blood test results, because different analytical tools and technologies the labs use can make a significant difference in how much is detected in the blood.
+And this includes testosterone.

 Monitoring DHEA and testosterone levels

-This is why fertility experts who incorporate DHEA into fertility treatment protocols and monitor their patients’ progress via serum testosterone levels look at their levels in relative terms, rather than in absolute numbers.
-Center for Human Reproduction, the IVF center that introduced DHEA supplementation for fertility purposes, for example, aims for the upper one-third of each reporting lab’s normal range while their patients are supplementing with DHEA.
+What to do, then?
+Doctors who monitor women on DHEA look at their testosterone levels in relative terms, rather than in absolute numbers.
+For example, doctors at Center for Human Reproduction, the IVF center where some of the earliest studies on DHEA and female reproductive health were conducted, aims for the upper one-third of each reporting lab’s normal range.

-Another reason reproductive endocrinologists with knowledge of DHEA don’t monitor their patients on DHEA using DHEA levels in the blood?
-It’s the fact that DHEA is an intermediate step in the conversion process.
+Another reason monitoring DHEA levels isn’t as useful?
+It’s the fact that DHEA is an intermediate step in steroidogenesis.
 Because our bodies use DHEA to produce testosterone and other hormones, the level of DHEA fluctuates much more than testosterone.
-Right after taking a DHEA supplement, the DHEA level rises quickly, then as the body uses it up to produce other hormones, the DHEA level in the blood plummets.
+Right after taking a DHEA supplement, the DHEA level rises quickly, then as the body uses it up to produce other hormones like DHEA-s and testosterone, the DHEA level in the blood plummets.
 This fluctuation makes DHEA a poor indicator to follow, in order to understand what’s really going on.
+(Learn more about the difference between DHEA and DHEA-s in this post.)

 Supplement Your Journey with 10% off